cvs-health/testilo/README.md

 - a digesting function
 - an array of scored report objects

 The digest template is an HTML document containing placeholders.
 A copy of the template, with its placeholders replaced by computed values, becomes the digest.
 The digesting function defines the rules for replacing the placeholders with values.
-The Testilo package contains a `procs/digest` directory, in which there are subdirectories containing pairs of templates and modules that export digesting functions.
-You can use one of those pairs, or you can create your own.
+The Testilo package contains a `procs/digest` directory, in which there are subdirectories, each containing a template and a modules that exports a digesting function.
+You can use one of those template-module pairs, or you can create your own.

+The included template-module pairs format placeholders with leading and trailing underscore pairs (such as `__issueCount__`).

 ### Invocation